Not sure if I need Physiotherapy or Sports Massage?

 How can I pay?

 We expect payment at the end of each treatment session.
 We accept all major debit/credit cards other than AMEX.
 We no longer except cheque payments other than in exceptional circumstances.

 Can I go through my Private Medical Insurance?

 Yes you can.
 All of our physiotherapists are registered with all the major private medical insurance companies.
 If your insurance is with AXA, PPP, BUPA, Aviva, Cigna, Exeter Family Friendly or Simply Health we can invoice them directly on your behalf.

 You will need to have your treatment authorised prior to your initial assessment.
 If you do not bring an authorisation number to the appointment you will be expected to pay.

 You will also always be expected to pay any excess on your treatment directly to the clinic.
 If you have private medical insurance that is not with one of the main companies from the list above you will need to pay for treatment up front.
 We will then print you out a receipt on headed paper so that you can claim it back directly from your insurer.

 What is your cancellation policy?

 You will receive a text to confirm your appointment 24 hours prior, provided we have a mobile phone number for you.
 A charge will be made for unattended appointments or cancellations of less than 24 hours notice, unless there is a valid reason.
-This is 50% of the normal treatment charge.
+The cancellation charge is £25.
 Please also be aware that Insurance companies do not pay cancellation fees so this charge will fall to you.